Youth Arts Series: Fall Break 2017

 Upcycle Arts Students with creatively decorate and reuse everyday products to create new works of art.
 Students will combine new and recycled products for their art pieces.Bio:Jessica graduated from the University of Hawaii at Hilo with a Bachelor of Arts degree in Art.
 She learned the art of paper cutting and washi paper decorating from her mother who continues to teach these folk arts in Oahu.
 She has spent the last few years teaching art to elementary students at Ka'umana Elementary and Mountain View Elementary.
 Learn More

 Garden MuralStudents will design and paint nature inspired imagery on the EHCC Garden Shed.
 They will pull inspiration from and the Hilo UrbFarm and incorporate visual interpretations of plant life and concepts learned in the Zero Waste Gardening class.
 All of the students will have the opportunity to take part in the conceptualization and execution of the mural process.
 The mural will be worked on in small groups throughout the week.
-Students will engage their creativity, drawing and painting skills, and ability to collaborate with fellow artists.Bio:Kellie is a graduate of the University of Hawai'i at Hilo with a Bachelor of Arts degree in Art.
-She is the Coordinator and Co-Creator of the Youth Arts Series as well as EHCC’s Graphic Designer.
-Currently, she can also be found teaching art at Waiakeawaena Elementary School, the University of Hawai‘i at Hilo College of Continuing Education and Community Service, as well as part of the E.B.
-DeSilva Elementary School's EdVenture Afterschool Enrichment Program.
+Students will engage their creativity, drawing and painting skills, and ability to collaborate with fellow artists.Bio:What is your background?I’m a graduate of the University of Hawai‘i at Hilo, with my BA in Art.
+I attended California College of the Arts in the Bay Area for part of my education.
+I’ve been a freelance painter and graphic designer for the past few years.
+In 2015 I began teaching art at Waiakeawaena Elementary, UH Hilo Center for Community Engagement, and the E.B.
 Learn More

 Zero Waste GardeningLearn how to start a garden for free and explore creative ways to recycle and reuse everyday materials in the garden to make it more convenient and efficient to grow fresh food at home.
 Students will also learn how to transform food and paper waste into compost and why it is essential for healthy soil.Bio:Hilo UrbFarm Coordinator & DirectorMichael Pierron has a bachelors degree in Agriculture from UH Hilo.
-He has been involved withvarious community gardening projects in east Hawaii since 2011, and started the Hilo UrbFarmin 2016 to bring awareness to compost and its role in maintaining a healthy environment.
+He has been involved with various community gardening projects in east Hawaii since 2011, and started the Hilo UrbFarm in 2016 to bring awareness to compost and its role in maintaining a healthy environment.
+The Hilo UrbFarm is closing this chapter of it's tale at the end of 2019.
+Keep up with Michael at Compost HI!
 Learn More

 Exploratory PaintingExploratory Painting is an introduction to mixed media painting using recycled media and collage elements.
 This class will teach students how to create and build a canvas, various paint techniques, as well as creative application of unconventional materials.Bio:Dena is a multimedia artist based in Volcano, on the Big Island.
 She has attended Kapiolani Community College on Oahu as well as the University of Hawaii at Hilo, majoring in art.
 Dena has had her work exhibited in numerous galleries and art exhibitions in Hilo, as well as on the island of Oahu.
 She brings to the table a unique flare for art, with her own unique, contemporary style.
 Learn More

 PrintmakingFundamental elements of composition, color, and techniques of printmaking will be explored, and the goal is to find freedom in the process.
-Students will experience the magic of printing with non-toxic materials with basic relief, frottage, and monotype techniques.Bio:My mission as an artist is to generate honest work.
-My intent as an educator is to give students a space in which they can be honest about themselves, and their work develops and reflects their uniqueness.
-Learn More
+Students will experience the magic of printing with non-toxic materials with basic relief, frottage, and monotype techniques.Bio:Kanani is an indigenous Hawaiian artist and resident of the Big Island of Hawai‘i.
+Her work expresses social and cultural concepts with contemporary and intuitive interpretations.
+She is in experimental abstract printmaker, painter, fiber artist, and sculptor.
+Read her full bio at https://www.pikopressstudio.com/ Learn More

 DIY Botanical BookmakingStudents will be up cycling materials that they own to create a DIY botanical journal.
 The journal can be used to house sketches, samples, botanical inspired collages and observational notes.Bio:Alyssa is a graduate of the University of Hawaii at Hilo with a Bachelor’s Degree in Art and Master’s Degree in Teaching.
 She is currently a teacher at Waiakea Elementary School.
 Learn More